davimber/aialignmentideas/humanwrittenideas.md

 And on top of that you, can do fun permutations/tinkering with those thoughts and see how it affects output.
 For example, injecting other information.
 Or changing a detail.
-If multi-layer autoencoders worked, you could also do some fun experiments seeing whether activation explainations from individual layers add up to the multi-layer explanation.
+If multi-layer autoencoders worked, you could also do some fun experiments seeing whether activation explanations from individual layers add up to the multi-layer explanation.
 If it worked well across many layers of the network, exploring thoughts at each level could help reveal the progression of a model's thinking.
 Understanding what layer 1 did versus layer 9 could be quite interesting.